Making sure your commercial property is healthy, safe, accessible, and looks good is your job.

 While regular pruning of dead, diseased, damaged or broken, and low-hanging limbs can be done as a routine pruning practice, trees can withstand more dramatic pruning when they are dormant.
 In fact, this could be a great time to handle trees and shrubs that are growing into paths and entryways and becoming safety concerns.

-Watch this video to learn more about the benefits of dormant tree pruning and common client misconceptions.
+Watch the video above to learn more about the benefits of dormant tree pruning and common client misconceptions.

 When you manage a commercial property with lots of traffic -- whether it’s a hospital with patients and physicians coming and going all day or a retail or office center with employees and visitors on the go -- you have to keep safety at the top of your list of to-dos.